Whoaa512/starred/README.md

 - [WebKit/WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
 - [bigscience-workshop/model_card](https://github.com/bigscience-workshop/model_card) -
 - [girliemac/a-picture-is-worth-a-1000-words](https://github.com/girliemac/a-picture-is-worth-a-1000-words) - I am trying to describe complex matters in simple doodles!
-- [edoardottt/awesome-hacker-search-engines](https://github.com/edoardottt/awesome-hacker-search-engines) - A list of search engines useful during Penetration testing, vulnerability assessments, red team operations, bug bounty and more
+- [edoardottt/awesome-hacker-search-engines](https://github.com/edoardottt/awesome-hacker-search-engines) - A curated list of awesome search engines useful during Penetration testing, Vulnerability assessments, Red Team operations, Bug Bounty and more
 - [jin/awesome-bazel](https://github.com/jin/awesome-bazel) - A curated list of Bazel rules, tooling and resources.
 - [InterviewReady/system-design-resources](https://github.com/InterviewReady/system-design-resources) - These are the best resources for System Design on the Internet
 - [reanalytics-databoutique/webscraping-open-project](https://github.com/reanalytics-databoutique/webscraping-open-project) - The web scraping open project repository aims to share knowledge and experiences about web scraping with Python